D

 These Dachshund mixes are lively and playful, which reflects their active natures.
 However, their abundance of energy needs to be released every day, and if they do not get rid of this energy supply, they can develop destructive behaviors.

-Generally, Jackshunds need around 60 to 90 minutes of vigorous exercise a day, which will keep them content and tired.
+Generally, Jackshunds need around 30 to 60 minutes of exercise a day, which will keep them content and tired.
 This could include long walks, high-intensity games like fetch, or playtime in a dog park.
 In addition, these hybrids need their exercise to be challenging and intensive, which is why they excel at dog sports like agility and flyball.
-However, while the Jackshund is more active than most medium-sized breeds, they are not one of those high-maintenance active breeds.
+However, while the Jackshund is more active than most medium-sized breeds, it is not one of those high-maintenance active breeds.
 Therefore, they are perfectly happy living in apartments, but only if their owners commit to a regular exercise program and lots of outdoor time.
 They are even great dogs for seniors as long as they receive daily walks, games of fetch, and lots of affection.

 Puppies